By Scott Ross

 and a plethora of marvelous comedians adding diamond-bright cameos and supporting performances: Keenan Wynn, Vivian Vance, Arthur O’Connell, Larry Storch, Ross Martin, George MacCready, Dorothy Provine and, as Lemmon’s sidekick Max, the matchless Peter Falk. (“Push… the button, Max!”)

 Lemmon gave far better performances in much greater movies, but —aside from Some Like it Hot — he was never funnier than he is here.
 His timing is perfection itself, and he gets more out of a single raised eyebrow than most comedians can squeeze from a roomful of props.
-A two-part television airing of The Great Race was my introduction to Lemmon, at age 11.
+A two-part television airing of The Great Race on successive Sunday nights was my introduction to Lemmon, at age 11.
 I thought he was the cat’s pajamas.
 I still do.

 Interestingly, and appropriately, the sound effects were provided by the great Warner Bros.
 Cartoons editor Treg Brown, who won an Oscar; listen carefully and you’ll hear Brown’s trademark “voice” throughout.
 (A torpedo is one sequence bears more than a passing aural resemblance to the sounds that herald the appearance of the Tasmanian Devil.)
 The score, naturally for an Edwards’s movie, is by Henry Mancini, with lyrical assists from Johnny Mercer.